 This Peruvian native was introduced into Europe back about 1686.
 During the late 1700s, the famous Swedish botanist Carolus Linnaeus noted the similarity in appearance between the plant's brilliant flowers and the gold (and often blood-stained) helmets — called tropaea — worn by ancient Roman warriors.
 Hence the Latin name Tropaeolum.

 The popular annual flourishes in sandy soil (it's often found growing wild along the Pacific coast of the U.S.) and prefers full sun and well-drained ground.
 Both kinds of nasturtium — there's a climbing variety and another that looks like a ground cover — can become unruly if they're left untouched, but most gardeners still enjoy cultivating the plant for its striking appearance and easy care.
 You'll find nasturtium seed at your local nursery: It's usually available in double-or single-blossom varieties and in mixed colors or single shades.
-[EDITOR'S NOTE: Although the rest of the plant is safe to eat, nasturtium seeds can be toxic.]

 In addition to its pleasing flavor, the nasturtium is a rich source of vitamin C and is reputed to contain an herbal equivalent of penicillin, which helps the body fight off infections.
 It's an easy plant to cultivate, too, and is, in fact, often recommended as a good starter flower for beginning horticulturists.